AlejandroRuete/EbbeNielsen2016/README.md

 - Ponder WF, Carter GA, Flemons P, Chapman RR (2001) Evaluation of museum collection data for use in biodiversity assessment.
 Conservation Biology 15 (3):648-657. doi:10.1046/j.1523-1739.2001.015003648.x
 - Prendergast JR, Wood SN, Lawton JH, Eversham BC (1993) Correcting for variation in recording effort in analyses of diversity hotspots.
 Biodiversity Letters 1 (2):39. doi:10.2307/2999649
 - Rocchini D, Hortal J, Lengyel S, Lobo J, Jiménez-Valverde A, Ricotta C, Bacaro G, Chiarucci A (2011) Accounting for uncertainty when mapping species distributions: The need for maps of ignorance.
 Progress in Physical Geography 35 (2):211-226. doi:10.1177/0309133311399491
--Ruete A (2015) Displaying bias in sampling effort of data accessed from biodiversity databases using ignorance maps.
+- Ruete A (2015) Displaying bias in sampling effort of data accessed from biodiversity databases using ignorance maps.
 Biodiversity Data Journal 3:e5361. doi:10.3897/BDJ.3.e5361
 - Schulman L, Toivonen T, Ruokolainen K (2007) Analysing botanical collecting effort in Amazonia and correcting for it in species range estimation.
 Journal of Biogeography 34(8):1388-1399. doi:10.1111/j.1365-2699.2007.01716.x
 - Snäll T, Kindvall O, Nilsson J, Pärt T (2011) Evaluating citizen-based presence data for bird monitoring.
 Biological Conservation 144 (2):804-810. doi:10.1016/j.biocon.2010.11.010
 - Sousa-Baena MS, Garcia LC, Peterson AT (2014) Completeness of digital accessible knowledge of the plants of Brazil and priorities for survey and inventory.
 Diversity and Distributions 20:369-381. doi:10.1111/ddi.12136